Christiane Taubira: Member of the European Parliament, 1994–1999

 In the 1994 European elections Taubira became a Member of the European Parliament (MEP), being the fourth on the Énergie Radicale list led by Bernard Tapie.
-In parliament, she served on the Committee on Development (1994-1997) and the Committee on Culture, Youth, Education and the Media (1997-1999).
+In parliament, she served on the Committee on Development (1994–1997) and the Committee on Culture, Youth, Education and the Media (1997–1999).
 In addition to her committee assignments, she was part of the parliament's delegation for relations with the countries of South America.

 In June 1997 Taubira joined the Socialist Party (PS), and then-Prime Minister Lionel Jospin appointed her to head a government commission into gold mining in Guiana.

 Career in national politics

 Taubira was the driving force behind a 21 May 2001 law that recognised the Atlantic slave trade and slavery as a crime against humanity.

 In 2002 Taubira was a Left Radical Party (PRG) candidate for the Presidency although she did not belong to the Party; she won 2.32% of the votes.
 After 2002 she became the party's vice-president.
 She was elected as its Deputy in the 2002 elections and chose to join the Socialists' group in the Assembly.

+In the Socialist Party's 2011 primaries, Taubira endorsed Arnaud Montebourg as the party's candidate for the 2012 presidential election.

 In addition to her work in national politics Taubira served as a Regional Councillor of French Guiana from 2010 until 2012.